 Toothaches can happen unpredictably with numerous possible triggers.
 While a visit to the dentist is the best way to resolve a toothache, sometimes you’re unable to see a dentist right away.
 Rather than helplessly suffering and crying in pain, there are a few home remedies that can help alleviate pain and discomfort until you can seek professional help.

-Lying flat causes blood to rush to your head, which increases your head’s blood pressure and intensifies the toothache.
+Lying flat causes blood to rush to your head, which increases your head’s blood pressure and intensifies the tooth pain.
 Keeping your head upright can prevent toothache-related pain from increasing.

 A cold compress can help reduce swelling, inflammation, and pain associated with toothaches by causing local blood vessels to constrict.
 Wrap a bag of ice or an ice pack with a towel, and apply it to the affected side of your face for 20 minutes at a time.

-Salt can naturally heal wounds, counter inflammation, and disinfect your teeth and gums.
+Natural disinfectants like salt water can heal wounds, counter inflammation, and disinfect your teeth and gums.
 Along with healing the swelling and pain of your toothache, a salt water rinse can also loosen particles that are stuck within the tooth.
 Mix a teaspoon of salt into a cup of warm water, and use it as a mouthwash — swish it around your mouth, then spit it out.

 Hydrogen peroxide relieves toothache pain by targeting inflammation, killing bacteria, and healing bleeding gums.
 Mix 3% hydrogen peroxide with water using a 1:1 ratio, then use it as a mouth rinse.
 Be extra careful to avoid swallowing any!